Seecougsy/shark-detector/README.md

 - OpenCV
 - Roboflow
 ## Notes
-- This is a proof-of-concept and not production ready
+- **Proof of Concept:** Not production ready
-- Intended for educational demonstration and not operational
+- **Educational Demo:** Intended for learning, not operational use
-- All data used to train the model was publicly sourced/openly licensed.
+- **Data Source:** All training data was publicly sourced/openly licensed
+- **Data Augmentation:** Techniques followed [A Comprehensive Survey on Data Augmentation in Visual Recognition](https://journalofbigdata.springeropen.com/articles/10.1186/s40537-019-0197-0)
+- **YOLO Tutorials:** Based on [YOLO Development for Beginners v8/v9/v10: From the basic usage of YOLO to implementing applications with Python](https://www.amazon.com/dp/XXXXXXXXXX) by Joe A.